 But what do vehicle tracking systems do?
 And why would they be a worthwhile investment for businesses?

 In this we start with the basics, explaining what vehicle trackers do, how they work and why as a business owner you should consider them.

-Simply, vehicle tracking is monitoring your fleet of vehicles remotely from your main office (or even your own vehicle).
+Vehicle tracking allows you to monitoring your fleet of vehicles remotely.
+This can be from your main office (or even your own vehicle).
 There are many different types of vehicle trackers, and as you may well have guessed, plenty of software.